 As a kindergarten teacher at a classical Christian school, I recently came across two secular authors who challenged my thinking.
 For years I wrestled with a lack of confidence and purpose.
 But intentional Bible study and the influence of godly mentors helped me build a strong biblical identity.
-So when I encountered Angela Duckworth’s Grit and Carol Dweck’s Mindset, I was intrigued.
+So when I encountered Angela Duckworth’s Grit: The Power of Passion and Perseverance and Carol Dweck’s Mindset: The New Psychology of Success, I was intrigued.
 I set out to explore what place, if any, their ideas of tenacious determination and the mind’s malleability have in a biblical worldview.

 In her book Grit, Angela Duckworth says, “Grit has two components: passion and perseverance” (page 56).
 She goes on,